wombleton/gitlaw-nz/acts/R/Real Estate Agents Act 2008.md

 ##### 138 General penalty

-*   Every person who commits an offence against this Act for which no penalty is provided elsewhere than in this section is liable,---
+*   Every person who commits an offence against this Act for which no penalty is provided elsewhere than in this section is liable on conviction,---

     *   (a) in the case of an individual, to a fine not exceeding $40,000; or

     *   (b) in the case of a company, to a fine not exceeding $100,000\.

+    Section 138: amended, on 1 July 2013, by section 413 of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 139 Forfeiture for certain offences